 - Make a delicious steak sandwich.

-- Top the cooked steak with mango habanero salsa.
+- Top the cooked steak with mango salsa or pineapple salsa.

 - Serve with French fries to make steak and Frits.